Sunday, July 30, 2023

 The lift at Deacon's yard, Bursledon

-With rain forecast for much of the second week she was due out I put in 3 and a half long days cleaning down and getting the hull antifoul done; 3+ coats of Seajet "Emperor", their top of the range (of 3) product that I hope will be worth the 30% premium over their PBO "Best in Test" mid range product I had been using.
+With rain forecast for much of the second week she was due out I put in 3 and a half long days cleaning down and getting the hull antifoul done; 3+ coats of Seajet "Emperor", their top of the range (of 8) product that I hope will be worth the 30% premium over their PBO "Best in Test" #2 product I had been using.

-The Seajet "Pellerclean" propeller anti-foul system had worked very well for over a year but had then suffered from encounters with rope and twice being power washed (despite me asking them not to!), with a few barnacles and a lot of bare spots after being power washed again, this time on my instructions, it was time to remove everything and start again.
+The Seajet "Pellerclean" propeller anti-foul system had worked perfectly for over a year but had then suffered from encounters with rope and twice being power washed (despite me asking them not to!), after a few more years there were a few barnacles and a lot of bare spots after being power washed again, this time on my instructions, it was time to remove everything and start again.

 The propeller came off to be stripped back to bare metal at home,